TechnicalUserX/batch_wifi_brute_forcer/README.md

 ### 4) Selecting a default wordlist
-You can specify a default wordlist by changing the value set by `set wordlist_file=` on line 40 in bruteforcer.cmd.
+You can specify a default wordlist by changing the value inside of DefaultWordlist.txt.
 You can provide a file which is relatively positioned in the program directory or you can give full path.
 This way, you will not need to specify a wordlist file every time you open the program.
 > If you see the wordlist selection menu when you open the program, it means that the default wordlist is invalid.